acourtes/migration-java8-java11/README.md

 The code is not perfect but there are plenty of tests, so don't hesitate to play with and modify it :)

-This branch (java-11) contains code complying with some Java 9 and Java 10 innovations

 ## Stream and Optional with an example about renting public electric scooters
 A part of this project is about renting electric scooters and bikes with providers, users and juicers.